A field guide for AI governance, made for small Canadian teams.

 CAIRN — Canadian AI Risk & Navigation — a free, lightweight tool for small and medium organizations in Canada that want to govern their AI use.

 A cairn is a stack of stones that marks the path through unfamiliar terrain.
 Walkers build them for each other.
-This tool doesn't decide your route.
 It helps you mark what you've seen, what you've decided, and where you're going.

 What CAIRN does today

-- Inventory.
-Write down every AI system in use — standalone tools, AI features baked into your everyday SaaS, custom integrations.
+Write down every AI system in use including standalone tools, AI features baked into your everyday SaaS and custom integrations.
 Comes pre-stocked with the most common “hidden AI” surfaces.

-- Redlines.
 Define what AI must never do in your organization.
-Start from a preset list of common boundaries and edit the wording until it matches how your team actually talks.
+Start from a preset list of common boundaries and edit the wording until it matches how your team actually functions.

 Frameworks this tool draws from